 A: ShutterGrip includes a complimentary copper-core wrist strap that provides added security and peace of mind, while you capture your moments.

 Q: How do I know if my smartphone has compatible support?

-A: Compatible smartphone must iPhone running iOS 9 or later, or Android running 5.0 or later.
-The smartphone must support Bluetooth v.
-4.0+ and already uses volume key(s) as shutter key.
+A: Compatible smartphone must be iPhone running iOS 9 or later, or Android running 5.0 or later.
+The smartphone must support Bluetooth v.4.0 (or higher) and already uses volume key(s) as shutter key in camera mode.
 If pressing your volume key doesn't take a shot in the camera mode, look in the phone settings for ways to turn this function on.

 Q: How long is ShutterGrip’s warranty?

 A: ShutterGrip includes a one-year warranty.
 Present proof of purchase to get warranty support worldwide.

 A: ShutterGrip automatically turns itself off after 3 min of idling, so there is no on/off switch to worry about.
 After it is turned off, a press of the button will wake up ShutterGrip and attempts to connect to your paired smartphone again, automatically.